DiamondLightSource/pythonSoftIOC/docs/how-to/use-autosave-in-an-ioc.rst

 of fields get combined.
 All other module members are intended for internal use only.

-In normal operation, loading from a backup is performed once during the :func:`~softioc.builder.LoadDatabase()` call, periodic saving to the backup file begins when :func:`~softioc.softioc.iocInit()` is called, provided that any PVs are configured to be saved.
+In normal operation, loading from a backup is performed once during the :func:`~softioc.builder.LoadDatabase()` call and periodic saving to the backup file begins when :func:`~softioc.softioc.iocInit()` is called, provided that any PVs are configured to be saved.
 Currently, manual loading from a backup at runtime after ioc initialisation is not supported.
 Saving only occurs when any of the saved field values have changed since the last save.